 Yep, this one is in the inner city as well.
 The festival started on 27 April 2007 to celebrate Freedom Day, the annual celebration of South Africa's first non-racial democratic elections in 1994, using hip hop as a form of expression.

 Since graffiti is considered to be an important element of hip hop, a graffiti competition is one of the festival’s main attractions.
-Artists from across the country participate in the competition and each year the pillars and walls around Newtown get a colorful makeover.
-Over the years, the understanding and appreciation of graffiti as an artform has grown in South Africa and artists now get commissioned for their work.
+Artists from across the country participate in the competition and each year the pillars and walls around Newtown get a colourful makeover.
+Over the years, the understanding and appreciation of graffiti as an art form has grown in South Africa and artists now get commissioned for their work.

 Live music, breakdancing, skateboarding, film screenings, street fashion, gaming and panel discussions are some of the other things included in the festival.

 The popularity of South African wine has steadily been growing for years.
 The quality and taste is second to none, but what makes South Africa even better is the affordability and access residents have to great wines.

 Every other month, wine shows and exhibitions are held in Joburg where numerous vineyards from Cape Town showcase their wines.
 For a nominal fee, you get to taste hundreds of wines and the opportunity to buy them at heavily discounted rates.
 Some better-known ones include the Wine Show, WineX and the Juliet Cullinan Wine Festival.

 Beer lovers need not despair.
 Summer sees a host of beer festivals paired with music shows that take place at venues such as the Johannesburg Botanical Gardens and Emmarentia Dam.
 Even during the winter months, South African craft beer festivals are abundant.

 The entire Southern Hemisphere celebrates Christmas in the warm season, as summer falls in December.
 In order to still enjoy Christmas with a winter feel, many countries, including South Africa, hold Christmas-themed events in July during the cold season.